Beginner’s Guide to Driving the Florida Keys Highway

 Our Florida Road Trip Itinerary (Real Trip Highlights)

-Stop #2: A Keys Retreat at Playa Largo: Before diving into the parks, we took two full days to rest at Playa Largo Resort in Key Largo.
+Stop #2: A Keys Retreat at Playa Largo: Before diving into the parks, we took two full days for R&R in Key Largo.
 Sunset rituals, poolside piña coladas, and a dreamy stargazing setup made this one of our all-time favorite hotel stays.
+Highly recommend.
+Don’t miss Eventide at sunset.

-Stop #4: Marathon & the Middle Keys: Two nights here gave us time to walk the Old Seven Mile Bridge, visit Bahia Honda State Park, and tour the Turtle Hospital.
+Stop #4: Marathon & the Middle Keys: Two nights in Marathon gave us time to walk the Old Seven Mile Bridge, visit Bahia Honda State Park, and tour the Turtle Hospital.
 We fed rehabilitated sea turtles and learned a ton about ocean conservation.

 Stop #5: Dry Tortugas National Park via Seaplane: One of the most memorable days of our trip.
 We flew from Key West to this remote national park, spotted shipwrecks and sea turtles from the sky, and snorkeled around the historic Fort Jefferson.

-Stop #6: Quick Detour into Key West: Before heading back north, we made a short visit to a few of my parents’ favorite old haunts from their early dating days—nostalgic and special.
+Stop #6: Quick Detour into Key West: Before heading back north, we made a short visit to a few of my parents’ favorite spots from their early dating days.
+The Keys have always been one of their favorite places to visit, and it was so special to retrace their steps!